phewstaff/phewstaff/README.md

 Here are some of the projects I've worked on :

-- Instagram clone  (link will be there when i will deploy server-side of that project, untill that u can check that project by installing it locally from my repository )
+- Instagram clone  (link will be there when i will deploy server-side of that project, untill that you can check that project by installing it locally from my repository )
 - Marvel https://phewstaff.github.io/Marvel -
 - Todo-list-Typescript-Redux https://phewstaff.github.io/todo-typescript-redux/ -
 - Internet shop https://phewstaff.github.io/shop/ -